SebastianGhafafian/EDA_Data_Science_Job_Market/README.md

 https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor

-# Notebook
+# Requirements

-The requirements.txt shows the pytho environment used for the project.
+The requirements.txt shows the python environment used for the project.
 For EDA projects, this is usually of lower importance, yet there were some problems with Wordcloud having some unresolved dependencies.